Warming Center Open

-In 2021, the U.S. Environmental Protection Agency (EPA) published the Lead and Copper Rule Revision (LCRR).
+In 2021, the EPA published the Lead and Copper Rule Revision (LCRR).
 This rule mandates that Public Water Systems (PWSs) create and keep an inventory of the materials used in their service lines by October 16, 2024, and submit it to the state primacy agency.
 Given the public health risks, there is a need to identify lead service lines on both public and private property so that they can be removed.
 Residents may be able to personally inspect their water service line and report to their water company, or have a member of their water utility come to their home and inspect it for them.
-Please go to Helpful Resources section of this page to find the contact information for your water utility.
+Please go to Helpful Resources section at the bottom of this page to find the contact information for your water utility.

 Visit NYS Department of Health to learn more about the Lead Service Line Replacement Program.